libretro/RetroArch/README.md

 <tt>msvc-360/RetroArch-360/RetroArch-360.sln</tt>

-NOTE: A pre-existing libretro library needs to be present in the root directory in order to link RetroArch 360.
+NOTE: A pre-existing libretro library needs to be present in the 'msvc-360/SSNES-360/Release' directory in order to link RetroArch 360.
+This file needs to be called 'libretro.lib'.

 <b> Xbox 360 (Libxenon)</b><br />